ajdhefley/suite-slimmer-angular/README.md

 * Encapsulates test module setup
 * Streamlines dependency mocking by generating providers and replacing functions with spies behind the scenes
 * Executes additional optimizations (such as purging stylesheets/assets between tests, and configuring the test module only once per suite)
+* Injects tested class and mocks directly into each test, no need for managing global variables
+* Provides mocks for Window, Document, and Location objects out of the box
 * Reduces the amount of test code that needs to be written, read, and maintained
 * Greatly increases developer productivity with less time spent on tests
 * Can easily be introduced into existing projects without disruption